State of New Jersey Deapartment of Human Services

 Division of the Deaf and Hard of Hearing (DDHH) - DHS' smallest division with only nine employees, advocates for people in NJ who are Deaf or hard of hearing, a number estimated to be as high as 720,000.
 It assists consumers in numerous ways to gain access to programs, services and information routinely available to others.

-Division of Developmental Disabilities (DDD) - is a large division that serves more than 40,000 people with developmental disabilities including the following conditions: mental retardation, cerebral palsy, autism, epilepsy, spina bifida, traumatic brain injuries and certain neurological impairments.
-Today over 37,000 DDD consumers live in their communities, while the remaining 3,000 live in seven state-run Developmental Centers (DCs).
+Division of Developmental Disabilities (DDD) - is a large division that serves more than 25,000 people with developmental disabilities including the following conditions: intellectual disabilities, cerebral palsy, autism, epilepsy, spina bifida, traumatic brain injuries and certain neurological impairments.
+Another 1,500 consumers live in five state-run Developmental Centers (DCs).

 Division of Disability Services (DDS) - provides information and referral services to people with disabilities and their families, focusing on people who have become disabled as adults, whether through illness or injury.
 Such conditions are also called late-onset disabilities.
 DDS also is responsible for overseeing various Medicaid home-and community-based waiver programs that are designed to help people with disabilities live as independently as possible.